pounard/xtrace2fg/README.md

 ## Prerequisites

-You need https://github.com/brendangregg/FlameGraph to be installed.
+ - You need https://github.com/brendangregg/FlameGraph to be installed somewhere.
+ - `xdebug.trace_format` setting must be `1` in PHP configuration.

 ## Usage